abhijeetpatilrm/TheHomeBite/README.md

   </a>
 </p>

+---

-📌 **Note**
+## 📌 Note

-⭐ Don’t forget to leave a star on the repo if you found it useful!
+⭐ If you found this useful, don’t forget to **star the repo**!
-📬 Open to collaborations and contributions.
+📬 Open to contributions, ideas, and collaborations!